How To Invest In Foreign and International Stocks

 Changes in Foreign Currency

-Stocks fluctuate in value, making the best timing difficult to predict.
-International stocks add another layer of uncertainty because international currency can increase or reduce your investment without warning.
+Stocks fluctuate in value, which can be nerve wracking enough.
+International stocks add another layer of uncertainty because foreign currencies can increase or reduce your investment without warning.
+You might also be subject to foreign tax structures on any dividend payouts.

 Unregistered Investment Advisers

-Working with a foreign broker not registered with the Securities and Exchange Commission may not give you the same protections as working with a registered U.S. broker.
-According to the SEC, “Investment advisers advising U.S. persons on investments in securities must register in the U.S. or must be eligible for an exemption to registration.”
-Make sure the foreign broker is registered with the SEC.
+If you work with a foreign broker not registered with the SEC, you might not get the same protections as with a registered U.S. broker.
+It’s always a good idea to make sure a foreign broker is registered with the SEC.